Moustafa-Eid/ResistorGuide_App/README.md

 # ResistorGuide_App
- An app i made that calculates resistance combinatiosn and color codes
+ An app that calculates resistor combinations and color codes.